Aightech/lslpub_OTB/README.md

 ```bash
 cmake-gui
 ```
 Click on "configure".
-Select the right version of visualstudio.
+Select the MinGW MakeFile.
 Check if the boost libraries and Qt are correct.
 Then click on "generate".
 In the command prompt, build the project.